 There is increasing awareness in urban studies and geographic disciplines that a feminist approach to research is required or should at the very least be considered.
 While dimensions of identity such as gender or sexuality have been the subject of research in the humanities for decades, there has been less focus on the urban context in relation to identity or feminist methodologies.
 Key methods in the field of urban studies and geography such as quantitative data collection and mapping are being challenged by feminist approaches.

-This research network of scholars is interested in bringing together researchers whose work sits at the nexus of gender and urban issues or scholars who are using a gendered or feminist lens or methodology in their work.
-We use the term gender loosely to encompass urban research on gender or sexuality; urban research with a feminist approach; or urban research employing feminist, gendered or queer methodologies.
-The Network for Gender and Urban Research embraces intersectionality and is interested in the multiple relationships, identities and factors that play out in the city.
-The network is open to all scholars who are working in this domain.
-Although we are primarily based in Gauteng, we welcome scholars from other locations.
+This research network of scholars brought together researchers whose work sits at the nexus of gender and urban issues or scholars who are using a gendered or feminist lens or methodology in their work.
+We used the term gender loosely to encompass urban research on gender or sexuality; urban research with a feminist approach; or urban research employing feminist, gendered or queer methodologies.
+The Network for Gender and Urban Research embraced intersectionality and is interested in the multiple relationships, identities and factors that play out in the city.

-The aim of the network is to support research being conducted on these issues, strengthen the field of gender and urban studies and to explore collaboration and publication opportunities across disciplines and institutions.
-NGUR intends to host workshops that bring researchers interested in gender and the city together, run engagements around peer learning in queer and feminist research methods and approaches and potentially reading groups on more focused areas.
+The aim of the network was to support research being conducted on these issues, strengthen the field of gender and urban studies and to explore collaboration and publication opportunities across disciplines and institutions.
+NGUR hosted workshops that brought researchers interested in gender and the city together.

 The NGUR held its inaugural workshop on Wednesday 8 August 2018.
 It was well attended by academics and practitioners from a variety of institutions in Gauteng.
 The event was an opportunity to hear about current research in this domain and meet scholars broadly interested in gender and urban research.